 Of these corrupt texts, Trinitarian Bible Society states: “The most ancient surviving Greek manuscripts of the Holy Scriptures differ greatly from each other and exhibit the worst corruptions of the text in great abundance.
 Many of the later manuscripts were executed with greater care and are more reliable guides to the true text.
 The early manuscripts were adulterated in various ways, sometimes through mere carelessness, sometimes through ignorance of the language, sometimes through deliberate heretical attempts to suppress what was written, and sometimes through pious but misguided endeavours to embellish or enlarge upon what was written” (TBS booklet p 8).

-In this article I intend to show that the clearest testimony to the deity of Jesus is found only in those versions which are based on a purer text, such as the KJV, NKJV and MEV; however, this article prefers the KJV as being superior to the NKJV and MEV for reasons which won’t be dealt with here.
+In this article I intend to show that the clearest testimony to the deity of Jesus is found only in those versions which are based on a purer text, such as the KJV and NKJV; however, this article prefers the KJV as being superior to the NKJV for reasons which won’t be dealt with here, consequently I won’t keep referring to them in this article.

 Theologian, author, and scholar D. A. Carson has reproduced a chart by Victor Perry containing eight references to the deity of Christ and compares fifteen bible versions to them to see which version actually does “directly ascribe deity to Jesus” (Carson, 1979, p 64); and which therefore has the strongest witness to Christ’s deity.
 In this comparison, Carson/Perry claim that the KJV ascribes deity to Jesus in only four of the eight verses, while the NIV does so in seven of the eight verses – the highest number of all the versions compared (Carson, 1979, p 64).
 However, there are good reasons why this comparison is bogus.